Lbhagirathi/Biodiversity_dataset_analysis-/README.md

 # Dashboard

-To access the main dashboard, clone the repository according to the earlier instructions, and then run ```dashplot.py``` from the dash directory.
+To access the main dashboard, clone the repository as instructed below, and then run ```dashplot.py``` from the dash directory.

 We have another dashboard in development so far.